troopjs/todomvc.troopjs.com/README.md

 	*	Store the trimmed value of the element as `value`
 	*	Check if the `keyCode` of the event was enter - if so `publish` `value` on `todos/add` and once all handlers are completed, reset `$element`.

-#### The count widget
+#### Count widget [`widget/count.js`]

-Next we'll take a look at `widget/count.js`.
+Next we'll take a look at the count widget.
 This widget shows a counter that informs the user of how many active items are in the list.

 ```javascript
 define( [ "troopjs-browser/component/widget", "jquery" ], function CountModule(Widget, $) {